Long-range correlations in pinned athermal networks: Response Green's Functions

-which is Eq.~(\ref{eq_greens_function_continuum}) in the main text.
-Since for point forces $\tilde{f}^x_{\text{ext}}(\vec{k})$ and $\tilde{f}^y_{\text{ext}}(\vec{k})$ are constant fields in Fourier space, the individual Green's functions can be inverted in Fourier space, and represent the solution to the point charge.
-We use the relation
+\end{small} Since for point forces $\tilde{f}^x_{\text{ext}}(\vec{k})$ and $\tilde{f}^y_{\text{ext}}(\vec{k})$ are constant fields in Fourier space, the individual Green's functions can be inverted in Fourier space, and represent the solution to the point charge.
+As the integral over the radial coordinate in Eq.~(\ref{eq_green_k}) diverges as $k \to 0$, we regularize it by adding a constant in the numerator that cancels this divergence.
+The large distance behaviour can then be derived using the relation

-where $\gamma = 0.5772156649$ is the Euler Mascheroni constant.
-Using the fact that at large $r$, $\log(r) \gg \text{CosIntegral}(r)$, at large $r$ we have $G_{\mu \nu} \sim \log(r)$.
-Therefore the solution of a single unbalanced force diverges at large distances, as force balance is not satisfied.
+where $\gamma = 0.5772...$ is the Euler-Mascheroni constant.
+Using the fact that $\log(r) \gg \text{CosIntegral}(r)$ for large $r$, we have $G_{\mu \nu} \sim \log(r)$ at large distances $r$.
+Therefore the predicted displacement fields due to a single unbalanced force in the system diverges at large distances, as force balance is not satisfied.
 One therefore needs to consider a {\it pair} of Green's functions, i.e. a force dipole, that produces a convergent answer.